Maboroshy/midi-scripter/README.md

 ## License
 MIDI Scripter assets and code is under LGPL 3.0 license.
-That code that use it can have any license.
+The code that use it can have any license.